abhishek-kumar-7391/command-line-parser/README.md

 this project so far.
 Later in the program the user can access the arguments for the options, by using the two methods(get_optarg_by_longopt/shortopt) provided by this library.

+License:
+Its free software, where free is, as defined by the Free Software Foundation.